 It's troubling.
-Form isn't form until it's finished.
+Form isn't form until it's over.

-What I mean is, when it's over, it can be pretty bad for those of us who have traveled very great distances and drained our accounts and separated ourselves from loved ones to be there.
+What I mean is, it can be pretty bad for those of us who have traveled very great distances and drained our accounts and separated ourselves from loved ones to be there.
 The show stops, the encore or encores are demanded and played, and we sit there, finally, like stunned fucking puppies and stupid as clams as the house lights come on, on everyone, on everyone's lone countenance BAM.